 Concerns related to adverse effects:

-• Cardiovascular disease: Use with caution in patients with cardiovascular disease (arrhythmia, coronary insufficiency, hypertension, or HF); beta-agonists may cause elevation in blood pressure and heart rate.
-Beta2-agonists may also produce changes in the ECG (eg, T-wave flattening, QTc prolongation, ST segment depression).
+• Cardiovascular disease: Use with caution in patients with cardiovascular disease (arrhythmia, coronary insufficiency, hypertension); beta-agonists may cause elevation in blood pressure and heart rate.
+Beta-2-agonists have been reported to produce ECG changes, such as flattening of the T wave, prolongation of the QTc interval, and ST segment depression.

 • Hyperthyroidism: Use with caution in patients with hyperthyroidism; may stimulate thyroid activity.

 • Hypokalemia: Use with caution in patients with hypokalemia; beta-2-agonists may decrease serum potassium (transient).

 • Seizures: Use with caution in patients with seizure disorders; beta-2-agonists may result in CNS stimulation/excitation.